- Starts: 25/05/2019 12:00 am

 - Ends: 16/06/2019 12:00 am

-Each year since 2007, D-Day Festival Normandy has been offering a program of festive events for the anniversary of the Allied Landings of 6th June 1944.
+Each year since 2007, the D-Day Festival Normandy has been offering a program of festive events for the anniversary of the Allied Landings of 6th June 1944.

 In 2019, for the 13th edition of the D-Day Festival Normandy, the tourist offices of the D-Day Landing Beaches present their area at its best.

 During the festival a great number of activities will take place, including:

 - Helicopter and walking tours

 - Book fairs